The Renewable Transport Fuel Obligation Order regulates biofuels used for transport and non road mobile machinery.

 In 2011 the functions of the administrator of the RTFO were transferred to the RTFO unit in the Department of Transport.
 The RTFO unit administers schemes under both the Renewable Transport Fuel Obligations Order 2007 and the Motor Fuel (Road Vehicle and Mobile Machinery) Greenhouse Gas Emissions Regulations 2012.

-The general email address for the biofuels team is email@example.com.
+The general email address for the Low Carbon Fuels team is firstname.lastname@example.org.

 For queries relating to the administration of the RTFO please email email@example.com.

 For queries about carbon and sustainability reporting under the RTFO please email firstname.lastname@example.org.

 Low Carbon Fuels